MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

 draft: false
 image:
   caption: "[Photo by an_vision on Unsplash](https://unsplash.com/photos/gDPaDDy6_WE)"
+  alt_text: "Photo of a red apple taken by an_vision"
 linktitle: Introduction to online teaching essentials
 summary: Introductory online synchronous workshop for general online teaching.
 title: Introduction to online teaching essentials